Nishant-MC/Auto-OceanDrift-Install/README.md

 # Needed Subscripts

-1. get-python (.cmd) - IN-PROGRESS, UNTESTED
+1. get-python (.cmd) - DONE
    - Downloads and installs Python 3.12 onto the machine
-   - Updates PATH env variable if required
+   - Prepends Python folders to the PATH env variable
-   - Uses py launcher to get pip
+   - Cleans up the Python installer .exe

 2. download-project (.cmd) - DONE
    - Downloads a .ZIP package of the OceanDrift project